helium/HIP/0128-energy-subnetwork.md

 Global energy is shifting from centralized production, dominated by large-scale power plants, to a decentralized model where energy is produced closer to where it is consumed, with solar leading the charge.

 However, existing grid infrastructure, designed for centralized production, struggles to effectively integrate this dispersed and variable power.
-This is being addressed via coordinating Decentralized Energy Resources (DERs), such as electric vehicles, more responsive power demand technology, and energy storage systems.
+This is being addressed via coordinating Decentralized Energy Resources (DERs), such as solar pv and battery storage.
 However, no system exists to adequately incentivize and support widespread DER coordination at a homeowner level.

 There are already institutional markets for power management–often called _Demand and Response_ or _Ancillary Services_.
 However, these markets are generally unavailable to homeowners, because each individual energy resource is too small to qualify for participation.
 When these gated systems do permit participation, they disproportionately reward the centralized entities which manage them.